KilroggD/doggo/README.md

-# Getting Started with Create React App
+# Favourite dogs app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Tech stack - React JS (with hooks), React Router, CSS, Native fetch for API calls

 To run it just pull the repo and run (node and npm should be installed):